felth/agentyc-trader/scripts/infra/GATEWAY_SETUP_REQUIRED.md

 sudo systemctl reload nginx

 # 5. Get SSL certificate (this will ask for your email and verify domain)
-sudo certbot --nginx -d gateway.agentyc.app
+sudo certbot --nginx -d gateway.agentyctrader.com
 # Follow the prompts - certbot will automatically configure nginx

 # 6. Verify gateway is running locally